New to Switzerland - Advice

 Thank you for the information!

 OK, then it seems to be regulated much more here than in the UK!
-It's a shock for me how well they hide speed cameras here too :cursing: , I've seen on the gov websites how expensive tickets get!
+It's a shock for me how well they hide speed cameras here too :pouting_face: , I've seen on the gov websites how expensive tickets get!
 In the UK they TELL you that there is a speed camera in most cases!

 @ilikebananas